giaccone/SpicePyBotStat/README.md

-## A Telegram bot that allow you to simulate linear circuits
+## A Telegram bot that allows you to simulate linear circuits

 <p align="center">
 <img src="./img/fig0.png" width="500">